accurascan/AccuraMRZ-Android-SDK/README.md

     // or you can pass respective country codes of countries whose MRZ you want to accept.
 Eg:- 'IND', 'USA', 'TUN', etc. cameraView.setMRZCountryCodeList("all");

+//Set the integer number indicating the desired number of face detection attempts from the document.The SDK will attempt to detect the face accordingly

-    // Set 1,2,3,... for wait till the number of frame if face not detecing from the document
+// Set the value to '0' if you do not wish to perform face detection on the document
-    // or set 0 then it'll not detect face cameraView.setDetectFaceCustomization(3)
+    cameraView.setDetectFaceCustomization(3)

     cameraView.setView(linearLayout) // To add camera view